AElfProject/AElf/docs-sphinx/quick_start/smart_contracts/creating_smart_contracts.md

 - use **google.protobuf.Timestamp** to represent a point in time (import ```google/protobuf/timestamp.proto```).
 - use **repeated** to represent a collection of items of the same type.

+## Generate the code

+build the project to generate the base contract code from the proto definition.

 ## Extend the generated code